stax76/KeyLauncher/README.md

 For private and account information I recommend BitWarden.

-It makes sense to do everything exclusivly with KeyLauncher and give up the Windows start menu entirely.
+It makes sense to do everything exclusively with KeyLauncher and give up the Windows start menu entirely.
 It takes time to build a complete catalog but it's worth the effort.

 For apps the Shift key can be pressed to start with admin rights.